 Difference Between Machine Learning and Predictive Analytics

-To measure the accuracy of regression models, metric like false positive rate, false negative rate, sensitivity etc. are used.
+To measure the accuracy of regression models, metrics like false positive rate, false-negative rate, sensitivity, etc. are used.

-Regression is another class of problem in machine learning where we try to predict a continuous value of a variable instead of a class unlike in classification problem.
-Regression techniques are generally used to predict the share price of a stock, sale price of a house or car, a demand for a certain item etc. When time series properties also come into play, regression problems become very interesting to solve.
+Regression is another class of problems in machine learning where we try to predict the continuous value of a variable instead of a class unlike in classification problems.
+Regression techniques are generally used to predict the share price of a stock, sale price of a house or car, a demand for a certain item, etc. When time-series properties also come into play, regression problems become very interesting to solve.
 Linear regression with ordinary least square is one of the classic machine learning algorithms in this domain.
-For time series based pattern, ARIMA, exponential moving average, weighted moving average and simple moving average are used.
+For time series based pattern, ARIMA, exponential moving average, weighted moving average, and simple moving average are used.

-To measure the accuracy of regression models, metric like mean square error, absolute mean square error, root measure square error etc. are used.
+To measure the accuracy of regression models, metrics like to mean square error, absolute mean square error, root measure square error, etc. are used.